Pask00/TestingGame-IntegrationTask/README.md

 working product.
 Others goals we have achieved are:
-- Enhanced the security (authentication, authorization) and management of APIs by implementing the API Gateway
+- Enhanced the security (authentication, authorization) and management of APIs by implementing the API Gateway component
-- Increased consistency by serving pages from the same domain and port by implementing a reverse proxy
+- Increased consistency by serving pages from the same domain and port by implementing a reverse proxy (the UI Gateway component)

 # INSTALLATION GUIDE